Cambia lingua / Switch language: Italiano

 Compared to standard non-vegan cakes, vegan cakes are healthier as they do not contain animal based fats or protein such as in eggs, milk and butter.
 Also, they are free from the hormones and antibiotics that are found in dairy and eggs.

 However, vegan cakes like this one are still made with mostly refined ingredients such as white flour, sugar, and oil, and have a high caloric density.
 So for this reason, vegan cakes should not be considered healthy and should be eaten in moderation.
-They are, however, definitely good for your soul!

 We are not experts in gluten free baking so we would recommend checking a site that is specialised in that.
-However, a friend of ours made this with all-purpose gluten free flour and it came out perfect.
+However, a friend of ours made this with all-purpose gluten free flour and it came out great.

 🍰 Related recipes